-The Archives collections are open to the public for research.
-Reference staff are available to help patrons find the information they need.
-Although an appointment is not necessary to use Archives materials, visiting our catalog, Local History Online, or sending us an email or calling us on the phone may save you time.
-Reference staff can answer questions, refer you to appropriate materials, or help you plan a research visit.
-Archives staff can do only brief research to answer questions based on information found in our catalog.
-For in-depth research, request our list of local researchers (fees vary) who specialize in genealogy and local history.
+The Archives collections are open to the public for research without an appointment.
+Archives staff can answer questions, refer you to appropriate materials, or help you plan a research visit.
+For in-depth research, request our list of local researchers who specialize in genealogy and local history.

-If you are unable to visit in person, please consult our Local History Online catalog at http://archivescatalog.urbanafreelibrary.org/polaris/.
-This site allows a comprehensive search of the holdings of the Champaign County Historical Archives, helpful hints, contact information, instructions for downloading a Record Request Form and costs associated with having copies made.
-If you have any questions please contact us at email@example.com or phone 217-367-4025.
+If you are unable to visit in person, please consult our Local History Online catalog.
+This site allows a comprehensive search of the holdings of the Champaign County Historical Archives, helpful hints, contact information, and instructions for ordering copies of records housed in the Archives.
+See our How to Order Copies page for instructions on how to submit a request and associated costs.
+Archives staff can also offer a list of local researchers (fees vary) who specialize in genealogical and local history research if you are in need of extensive research assistance.
+Please contact us at email@example.com or 217-367-4025 if you have any questions.

 FamilySearch Affiliate Library Services